jarmoza/twic_close_reading/README.md

   **The Modeled Text**

   In the view above of a single text considered by the topic model, topics - and thus the words from them - are each given a unique color.
 On the left is a view of the full text with those colored words.
 (Really a topic model considers each text as a "bag" of words without order, but here we reinstitute the human-authored ordering for *context*.)
 Just scroll down to see more of the text.
 Mousing over each word will highlight it and any other instance of that word in the text in white.
-This will also result in any other word from that the topic of that word to be highlighted in gray.
+This will also result in any other word from the topic of that word to be highlighted in gray.
 Corresponding words in the composite rank word list on the right are also highlighted.
 This portion of the view is [explained below](#topicwords_orderedby_comprank).
+(Note: Some browsing of the text and composite rank word list may be necessary to find all related topic words.)

   <a name="model_data">